LucaLumetti/ZipLeague/README.md

-# SpikeBall Ranking App
+# ZipLeague

-A Django application to track SpikeBall matches and player ELO rankings.
+A Django application to track 2v2 matches of any sport and rank players using ELO.

 ## Prerequisites